data-preservation-programs/open-panda/README.md

 1) Add .env file to `/packages/be`
 2) Add .env file to `/packages/be`
-3) Run `open ~/.ssh` and add certs - dpp-ca.crt and dpp-mongodb-client.pem there
+3) Run `open ~/.ssh` and add certs - dpp-ca.crt and dpp-mongodb-client.pem here
 4) Add Self-signed certificate (see instructions below)